UA-LPL/psmrts/docs/Development/product_specifications.md

 ```
 const char *bennu_tag_global = "[{tracer=bullet;obj_file=l_00050mm_alt_ptm_5595n04217_v020.obj}\n{tracer=naifdsk;dsk_file=g_00880mm_alt_ptm_0000n00000_v020.bds}]";
 ```
 Clearly, order matters here.
-You can also seperate the arrays with commas as is allowed by JSON, otherwise use the semicolon or line feed characters to seperate all keyword/value pairs and priority shape tracers.
+You can also separate the arrays with commas as is allowed by JSON, otherwise use the semicolon or line feed characters to separate all keyword/value pairs and priority shape tracers.